A Comprehensive Guide to Buying the Right Horse Blanket

 Turnout Blanket

 Turnout blankets are waterproof and come in two different types: standard or combo.
-A standard turnout blanket covers from the withers to the tail whereas a combo also has a detachable hood to cover from just behind the ears down to the withers.
+A standard turnout blanket covers from the withers to the tail, whereas a combo also has a detachable hood to cover from just behind the ears down to the withers.

 What size blanket do I need?

-How to measure a horse blanketIn order to know what size of blanket to buy you need to measure your horse.
-If possible get someone to help you with this.
+How to measure a horse blanketTo know what blanket size to buy, you need to measure your horse.
+If possible, get someone to help you with this.

-• Stand your horse, squarely, on a level surface
+• Stand your horse squarely on a level surface

-• With a flexible tape measure, measure from the center of the horse's chest (over the highpoint of the shoulder) to the rear of the hind leg (level with the point of the buttocks).
+• With a flexible tape measure, measure from the center of the horse's chest (over the high point of the shoulder) to the rear of the hind leg (level with the point of the buttocks)

 • If the size you measure is not available from the manufacturer, round up to the next size